5 Surprising Things that Cause Anxiety

 Also read: Four Yoga Poses to Restore Your Energy

 2. Living in a city can cause anxiety

-3. Economic problems and living in an unpleasant environment
+3. Economic problems, gender, and living in an unpleasant environment

 5. Living in noisy areas can cause anxiety

 Anxiety is also caused by daily noise, such as from a factory or noise coming from children constantly screaming at school.
-Even if you can’t believe it, this type of noise can make you nauseous and give you headaches.
+Believe it or not, this type of noise can make you nauseous and give you headaches.